-Officials from the Department of Commerce and Insurance, the Department of Higher Education and Workforce Development, the Missouri House of Representatives, the Missouri Senate, the Jackson County Election Board, the Newton County Health Department, the Platte County Board of Elections and the St. Louis County Board of Elections each assume the proposal will have no fiscal impact on their respective organizations.
+Officials from the Department of Higher Education and Workforce Development, the Missouri House of Representatives, the Missouri Senate, the Kansas City Board of Election Commissioners, the Newton County Health Department and the St. Louis County Board of Elections each assume the proposal will have no fiscal impact on their respective organizations.
 Oversight does not have any information to the contrary.
 Therefore, Oversight will reflect a zero impact in the fiscal note for these agencies.